Fuzzywas1/PeteZahGames/README.md

 ## So... our codebase is really horrible

-We plan to cleaen things up in the future, but for now here is a simple list of things to know:
+We plan to clean things up in the future, but for now here is a simple list of things to know:

 - Most routes are in the `/public/` folder (especially pages)
 - If you need to find the exact route of a page use dev tools to find the iFrame's source: